zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/7/_index.md

 # ~/chef-repo/cookbooks/webserver
 $ kitchen converge
 -----> Starting Kitchen (v1.4.0)
------> Creating <default-centos-65>...
+-----> Creating <default-windows-2012r2>...
        Bringing machine 'default' up with 'virtualbox' provider...
-       ==> default: Importing base box 'opscode-centos-6.5'...
+       ==> default: Importing base box 'windows-2012r2'...
 [...]
        Starting audit phase

        Validate web services
-         Ensure no web files are owned by the root user is not owned by the root user is not owned by the root user is not owned by the root user is not owned by the root user
+         Ensure no web files are owned by the Administrators group c:/inetpub/wwwroot/Default.htm must not be owned by Administrators c:/inetpub/wwwroot/pages/Page1.htm must not be owned by Administrators c:/inetpub/wwwroot/pages/Page2.htm must not be owned by Administrators

        Validate network configuration and firewalls
-         Ensure the firewall is active
-           enables the iptables service
-           has iptables running
-           accepts SSH connections
-           accepts HTTP connections
-           rejects all other connections
-           permits all outbound traffic
+         Ensure the firewall blocks public ICMPv4 Echo Request messages has at least one rule that blocks access Ensure the firewall blocks public ICMPv6 Echo Request messages has at least one rule that blocks access

-       Finished in 0.21124 seconds (files took 0.23629 seconds to load) 10 examples, 0 failures
+       Finished in 4.83 seconds (files took 1.14 seconds to load) 5 examples, 0 failures
        Auditing complete

        Running handlers: